Rotary Club of Sacramento Banner

 Meet the New Sheriff in Town

-New Sacramento County Sheriff Jim Cooper was the Rotary Club of Sacramento’s featured guest speaker last Tuesday, with more than 80 Rotarians and guests in attendance at the Annunciation Greek Church.
+New Sacramento County Sheriff John Bowker was the Rotary Club of Sacramento’s featured guest speaker last Tuesday, with more than 80 Rotarians and guests in attendance at the Annunciation Greek Church.

 MANY THANKS